 Application level threats or Software threats

 Next important aspect of handset security is securing the applications installed on the mobile device.
 Users unknowingly install number of applications which are malicious in nature.
 Presence of malicious applications is more on android platform rather than iOS.
 For iOS, there is long and complex verification process carried out before the app appears on iTunes.
 Any app not present on iTunes cannot be installed on iOS devices unless they are jailbroken.
 This is not the case with android.
 Symantec’s latest Internet Security Threat Report revealed that nearly one million Android apps were actually malware in disguise.
 Estimates suggest that the average global enterprise has approximately 2,400 unsafe mobile applications installed in its mobile environment.
-Consider your organisation: if 84% of your employees are using the same phone for personal and business use, how long will it be before an infected app is installed by mistake?
+Consider your organization: if 84% of your employees are using the same phone for personal and business use, how long will it be before an infected app is installed by mistake?

 Malware is downloaded to corporate networks 971 times every hour, according to Check Point’s latest Security Report, from spam, targeted spear-phishing emails, infected websites and more.
 This is nine times more malware downloads than the rate 12 months earlier.
 Given all these facts and that more than 84% of mobile users utilize the same phone for personal and business use, one can understand how long will it take an infected mobile phone to corrupt their entire office network.